mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "The floor is good," he said to himself, settling into a space underneath the table.

 Linyu fetched him a pillow, filled with what he presumed was old dried leaves.
 To his surprise, it was comfortable, and the ground was warmer than it should have been in such a cold place.
 He settled into his spot, felt a great weight folding over his eyehaw, and listened as the sounds of Casra's movements settled near Linyu.
 Casra's voice mulled over the walls in a soft hum, painted them with the words that lay behind them.
 Words that Linyu already knew.
 Words that Kipnu didn't need to.

+Casra noticed that Kipnu was getting sleepy.
+Thi whispered to him, "Hey, why don't you rest.
+We're safe out here on the beach."

+He nodded and lied down next to the two of them, taking one last glance at the kaln to check his breathing, and drifted off to sleep.
+Casra looked at him admiringly, as if to wonder how such a good heart could be sent to such a miserable place.
+But thi remembered that all people have a dark side, including herself.